jhumphry/ukraildata_etl/README.md

-      --no-msn              Don't parse the provided main station data --no-tsi              Don't parse the provided TOC specific interchange data --no-alf              Don't parse the provided Additional Fixed Link data
+      --no-msn              Don't parse the provided main station data --no-tsi              Don't parse the provided TOC specific interchange data --no-alf              Don't parse the provided Additional Fixed Link data --old-naming          Use old naming convention in TTIF file

     database arguments:
       --dry-run [LOG FILE]  Dump output to a file rather than sending to the